-Long before I baked for a living I was making this ricotta squares.
+Long before I baked for a living I was making these ricotta squares.
 It all started because we love ricotta raviolis.
-There were times where we had way too much ricotta left.
+There were times when we had way too much ricotta left.
 I love spreading ricotta on my toast, my mom would talk about this cheesecake she would make in Argentina that is NOT like the American cheesecake.
-And so, we embarked in the search for the Argentinean cheesecake and half way into it we discovered the ricotta square.
+And so, we embarked on the search for the Argentinean cheesecake, and halfway into it, we discovered the ricotta square.

-I have adapted the original recipe to be kosher for passover or gluten free.
+I have adapted the original recipe to be kosher for Passover or gluten-free.
 If you do not like almonds, use pecans, cashews, or any sort of nuts.
-You could replace lemon for orange, although the hint of lemon makes a perfect combination with ricotta, making this squares perfect for breakfast, dessert, or to be served with coffee.
+You could replace lemon for orange, although the hint of lemon makes a perfect combination with ricotta, making these squares perfect for breakfast, dessert, or to be served with coffee.

 - 3 Egg yolks